apmiller108/beatbrain/PROJECT.md

 - [x] Add real-time status indicator to bottom status bar (🟢 Connected, 🔴 No connection, 🟡 Locked/retry, ⚪ Not configured)
 - [x] Connect status display to existing mixxxDatabase.js module
 - [x] Show current connection state and update automatically
-### TODO: Add database connection prompts at startup
+### DONE: Add database connection prompts at startup
 - [x] Implement auto-detection logic for Mixxx database on application startup.
 Update the existing logic to not automatically connect to Mixxx.
 - [x] Create DatabaseConnectionModal component - Main dialog for connection prompts
 - [x] Show user-friendly connection dialog if database is found.
 Ask user if they want to connect to the database that was autodetected.